You are here: NTLawHbk » NTLawHandbook » Building

 Lands and Planning Services

-This function of the NT Department of Lands, Planning and the Environment can assist with providing information about the land proposed to be built upon, the NT Planning Scheme and planning restrictions in place, as well as the development assessment process.
+This function of the NT Department of Lands, Planning and Environment can assist with providing information about the land proposed to be built upon, the NT Planning Scheme and planning restrictions in place, as well as the development assessment process.

 Website: www.lands.nt.gov.au